Robert Ferguson

 After the Leaving I went on to Sydney University to study dentistry along with John Ball and his nippy little TR4.
 I did some tutoring at uni and then sailed off for the obligatory stint in the UK ending up in a North Wales village where English was just a rarely heard second language.
 On my return to Oz I went back to a little part time uni work as well as practising in the city in the old T&G building, a grand old Sydney landmark on the outside but infested with cockroaches on the inside.
 It was a real art averting the patient’s head from the rather unprofessional sight of a family of cockies scuttling across a tray of sterile instruments.
 The final cockroach crunch came at the end of 1974 when the building was condemned and I moved to a family practice in Wahroonga where I found great satisfaction and enjoyment until my eventual retirement.

-I have led an oft-derided conventional John-Howard-endorsed-little-white-picket-fence-with-FJ-in-the-drive type of life: wife, four kids, nine grandchildren and a dog, church, Rotary, Welsh choral singing, a little cottage in the mountains.
-I continue to struggle with the frustration of golf, write the odd line of poetry, deliver the occasional, even odder, speech and take far too many photographs.
+I have led an oft-derided conventional little-white-picket-fence-with-FJ-in-the-drive type of life: work, church, Rotary, Welsh choral singing, classical ukulele (yes, seriously), singing in a little ukulele group the Machete Minstrels, and escape when possible to our little cottage in the mountains.
+I no longer struggle with the frustration of golf, still write the odd line of poetry, deliver the occasional, even odder, speech, and take far too many photographs.
+I have published two books of poetry, Bunya 100, contemplative commentaries on modern life, (so a ‘real book’ in bookshops), and Drip Feed, self-published comic verse just for fun.